 - Note 1: The upper byte of the Program Counter is not directly accessible.
-See Section 4.7 "Program Counter" for an explanation of how to access these bits. - 2: Other (non Power-up) Resets include external Reset through MCLR, Watchdog Timer and wake-up on pin change Reset. - 3: See Table 9-1 for other Reset specific values. - 4: PIC10F204/206 only. - 5: PIC10F204/206 only.
-On all other devices, this bit is reserved and should not be used.
+See Section 4.7 "Program Counter" for an explanation of how to access these bits. - 2: Other (non Power-up) Resets include external Reset through MCLR, Watchdog Timer and wake-up on pin change Reset - 3: See Table 8-1 for other Reset specific values.